marcelchu/seedboxtest/README.md

 Use the link given by GitHub to clone the project.

-## 2. Installing the required components
+## 2. List of required components

-Here is a list of the needed installation:
+Here is a list of the needed installations:

+*Python 3
+*matplotlib library
+*pandas library

+## 3. How to install the libraries

+After installing Python 3, you can follow the following steps to install the libraries.

+Here are the lines of codes needed:
 ```
-Python 3
-matplotlib library
+pip install matplotlib
-pandas library
+pip install pandas
 ```

+## 4. Excute the code

+To run the file, make sure you are located in the seedboxtest folder.